 Both plugins will work better paired with their dedicated themes:

 Ultimate Addons for Gutenberg vs Getwid WordPress Blocks

 Let’s highlight a few differences and similarities:

 - These WordPress block plugins share many similar blocks, yet the Ultimate Addons for Gutenberg plugin comes with more SEO-focused blocks, while Getwid comes with many third-party service integration blocks and visuals.

 - Ultimate Addons for Gutenberg quite often offers a customization panel for deeper block styling.

 - Ultimate Addons for Gutenberg deals better with columns, while Getwid provides more section (top-level) container styling settings.

 - The Ultimate Addons for Gutenberg has a cool feature to opt for the default plugin styling for some blocks or inherit styling from the active WordPress theme in one click.

-- Both plugins have a good bunch of blocks for creating post grids and lists; Getwid also gives you a customizable template to create your own posts presentation.
+- Both plugins have a good bunch of blocks for creating post grids and lists; Getwid also gives you a customizable template to create the presentation of your own posts.

 - Getwid ships with the design patterns, Ultimate Addons for Gutenberg doesn’t.